catspeed-cc/invidious/README.md

 _You need to restart the service for these to take effect._

+## gogs.catspeed.cc

+You may have noticed the repository on GitHub is a mirror of https://gogs.catspeed.cc/catspeed-cc/invidious.
+The repository is updated every 15 minutes if there are changes.
+There is no need to clone the repository at gogs.catspeed.cc.

+For support, you can not submit any tickets on github as I've closed the issue tickets page.
+You can however create an account and submit an issue ticket here https://gogs.catspeed.cc/catspeed-cc/invidious/issues

 ## upgrading

 So you noticed some recent commits to master, how do you update?